fosspost/notes.fosspost.org/filesystems/btrfs.md

 ### Solution

 As a workaround, you may remove some big files/data from your hard disk in order to get everything to work again.

+## [Problem] Btrfs Doesn't Support Swap File

+This is a known problem with Btrfs.
+Unfortunately, it doesn't have a solution.
+You'll need to create a separated swap partition in order to use it with a Btrfs filesystem.